 - Visit the turtle hatchery

 - Go diving at one of the many incredible dive sites, The Gili Islands are fantastic for diving, Turtles are pretty much a guarantee as well as some smaller shark.
-Manta Rays are often spotted in this area as well, however for a better chance of seeing Manta Rays then Nusa Dua is recommend.
+Manta Rays are often spotted in this area as well, however for a better chance of seeing Manta Rays then Nusa Dua is recommended.
 If you do want to scuba dive in the Gili Islands, I 100% recommend Blue Marlin dive shop.

 - Hire a bike and cycle around the island, most hotels will offer a bike rental service.